m0ranwad/nba-led-scoreboard/README.md

 ### Software Installation
 #### Raspbian Distribution
-It is recommended you install the Lite version of Raspbian from the [Raspbian Downloads Page](https://www.raspberrypi.org/downloads/raspbian/).
+It is recommended you install Raspberry PI OS (Legacy) Lite.
 This version lacks a GUI, allowing your Pi to dedicate more system resources to drawing the screen.

+After struggling with the installation of the NFL LED Scoreboard, I found this step to be absolutely necessary.
+This code does not presently support Python 3.11 which is installed in the latest versions of Raspberry Pi OS.
+The Legacy OS currently installs Python 3.9 which is supported.

 Make sure to set the timezone to your local timezone!

 #### Requirements